viewthese days i wake

 – – -

-On a pragmatic note, you might like to get emails from me.
+On another note, you might like to get emails from me.

 I mean, they're not from me.
 Instead, a computer standing between us sends you a copy of what I wrote.
-Then you can read it in your e-mailbox.
+Then you can read it wherever you read your e-mail.

 Maybe you'll enjoy it still.
 Even with the robot standing between us.